Firmware downloads for the 4-Play and Gamer-Pro products.

 When flashing a new version of 2.0 you must first remove your existing drivers.
 This tool can help with the removal.

-The Flashtool ( only required for 1.x, but works with new firmwares) may require 2008 or 2005 C++ Run-times below if you see the side by side error.
+The Flashtool ( only required for 1.x, but works with new firmware’s) may require 2008 or 2005 C++ Run-times (link’d below) if you see the side by side error.

 API TOOL requires Direct X

 Note: 2.0 is updateable within the API Tool.
-The API Tool does require Direct X Run-Times.
+The API Tool does require Direct X Run-Times for its rumble functions.
+Direct X Run-Time for Windows tends to move a lot, here is where it lives the last time checked: run-times.

 |http://vusb.wikidot.com/project:hidbootflas||The Flash Tool is an unmodified version of the original V_USB HIDBootFlash.
 This tool is used to flash devices using firmware 1.x.
 NOTE: do to the GLP license this has been left unmodified.
 So make sure to update the Product ID as shown in the image.
 16d0 0a5f